Gonnnnn/Gonnnnn.github.io/_pages/splash.md

 intro:
   - excerpt: "Hey!
 I love to spend time with people but I'm usually so damn busy and it's actually tragic.

-  Thinking about how i could utilize the time i spend working and studying, I realized I actually could communicate with people sharing things I've been working on!
+  Thinking about how I could utilize the time I spend working and studying, I realized I actually could communicate with people sharing things I've been working on!

   I'll probly post any stuff that have nothing to do with my work as well.
 I hope you guys find them interesting and get to know more about me!
   "